History and Funding

 Stillbirth and Early Fetal Deaths

-Currently still births and early fetal death/spontaneous abortions are registred from 20 weeks gestation onward.
-Before 1997, stillbirths were registered at 28 weeks or more after the last menstrual period.
+In France, legislation on stillbirths changed in 2008.
+The gestational age criteria is no longer taken into account.
+Currently still births and early fetal death/spontaneous abortions are registered by REMERA from 20 weeks gestation onward.
 Stillbirth and infant death certificates are not routinely available as a source.
-Autopsy rates for spontaneous abortions are not registered, stillbirths 90%, induced abortions 90% and early neonatal deaths (0-7 days) 80%.
-These numbers are only available to the registry as autopsy rates for malformed infants/fetuses.
-Most autopsies of stillborn babies are performed by a fetal pathologist.
+Autopsy rates reach 90% for stillbirths, 90% for induced abortions and 80% for early neonatal deaths (0-7 days).
+All autopsies are performed by a foetal pathologist (unless parents object).

 Exposure Data Availability